 top of page

-Lets see how to transform cow dung into nutrient-rich vermicompost with the help of earthworms.
-Vermicompost is organic, eco-friendly, and ideal for anyone passionate about sustainable farming!”
+Let’s see how to transform cow dung into nutrient-rich vermicompost with the help of earthworms.
+Vermicompost is organic, eco-friendly, and ideal for anyone passionate about sustainable farming!

-“Cow dung is a powerhouse of nutrients—but fresh dung alone isn’t enough.
+Cow dung is a powerhouse of nutrients.
+However, fresh dung alone isn’t enough.
 We need to compost it properly to make it safe and effective for plants.
-And that’s where our little friends, the earthworms, come in!”
+That’s where our little friends, the earthworms, come in!

 ree